Zepbound vs. Mounjaro: What is the difference?

 • There are a few other nuances between Zepbound and Mounjaro, including their side effects, cost, and insurance coverage.

-If you are looking to manage your type 2 diabetes or lose weight (or both), your health provider may have suggested Mounjaro or Zepbound as potential treatment options.
+If you are looking to manage your type 2 diabetes or lose weight (or both), your healthcare provider may have suggested Mounjaro or Zepbound as potential treatment options.
 Both of these medications are made by the same company (Eli Lilly), contain the same active ingredient (tirzepatide), and share similar side effects (nausea, vomiting, and diarrhea, among others).
 So, what’s the difference?

 Mounjaro Important Safety Information: Read more about serious warnings and safety info.